arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Wednesday 08/14/2019 23:30 (UTC)`.
+The last change was detected on `Thursday 08/15/2019 10:30 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code